gabrielmjr/github-follow-manager/README.md

        python main.py

-5. Congratulation, you've setup your environment and runned the reciprometer, there will be instructions to use, the program is terminal friendly, there's usage menu that makes it easy to use.
+5. Congratulation, you've setup your environment and runned the GitHub Follow Manager, there will be instructions to use, the program is terminal friendly, there's usage menu that makes it easy to use.
 <br/>

 ## Additional
-If you are facing some issue related to the reciprometer, you can open an issue, else if you can, clone the source code, improve or refactor it and make a pull request, if it be useful, then I'll merge.
+If you are facing some issue related to the GitHub Follow Manager, you can open an issue, else if you can, clone the source code, improve or refactor it and make a pull request, if it be useful, then I'll merge.

 <br/>